daniel-felipe/lara-installer/README.md

 # Lara Installer
-This is a simple bash script that creates a fresh laravel installation with some extra packages on Ubuntu based Linux distros.
+This is a simple bash script that creates a fresh laravel installation with some extra packages on Linux distros.

 ## How to use